PraveshMoelchand/gdse-in-practice/_posts/2020-05-13-tools-for-distributed-communication.md

 ## Conclusion
-As can be seen in previous section.
-There is no clear line between these categories and some tools are capable of performing multiple tasks.
+As can be seen in previous section, there is no clear line between these categories and some tools are capable of performing multiple tasks.
-There is no clear tool that comes at the top.
+There is no clear tool that comes out on top.
 As every team has different requirements so will the performance of the tools be affected.
 What should be taken in account is that these three categories cover most of communication needed in a team.
 So having tools that cover all these three will make sure that the communication in the team is possible.